The fundamentals of Thriving Life NVC (Nonviolent Communication, also known as Compassionate Communication) are based on the following principles.

 - The only thing anyone is ever doing, is trying to thrive

-(however unconscious, misguided, or tragically destructive their attempts might be)
+(however unconscious, misguided, counterproductive, or tragically destructive their strategies might be)

 - All human beings require the same essential things (“Life-Needs“ or “Needs“) in order to thrive.
 Human beings who don’t get their Life-Needs met eventually become ill physically, mentally, and/or emotionally.
 Examples of Life-Needs include harmonious connection, touch, belonging, self-expression, freedom/choice, etc. Download the full list of 12 Essential Life-Needs here –>